We all feel it… marketing budgets are under constant pressure so getting a good ROI from each asset you create is essential.

 For example, if an explainer video incurs a production cost of $5,000 and subsequently generates $35,000 in additional revenue, the ROI tallies to 600%.
 This calculation highlights the quantifiable financial impact your videos have on your bottom line, offering clear evidence when discussing future investments in video content with stakeholders.

 Understanding ROI in these terms ensures that every video is an investment, not just an expense.
-Notably, 93% of marketers say video marketing has provided them with a good ROIโa statistic at an all-time high (Wyzowl).
+Notably, 82% of marketers say video marketing has provided them with a good ROI (State of Video Marketing 2026).

 Conclusion